 Using a systematic functional semiotic framework, a number of the key distinctive features of the course are discussed, including its curriculum and learning styles.
 It also reflects on the conceptual and practical successes and challenges of the course, both to the individual learner and to the university of its operation.

-Running Head Right-hand: A round peg into a square hole

-Running Head Left-hand: Alison J. Greig

 15

 A round peg into a square hole